 Driving distance – 50km

 Today is your first day exploring Port Lincoln.
 Plan to spend today in and around the town and in Lincoln National Park.
 For nature-lovers, there are plenty of hiking opportunities to see birds and wildlife, go to Mikkira Station to see the koalas, or if you have kids, Glen Forest Tourist Park will let them get up close to all sorts of native and farm animals.
+There are so many options here when looking for what to do in Eyre Peninsula.

-Foodies will love the Fresh Fish place for some of the best fish and chips anywhere.
+Foodies will love the Fresh Fish Place for some of the best fish and chips anywhere.
 Wash it down at a local winery, craft brewery or coffee roaster.
 History buffs can visit one of the four museums in town.
 For all the details of these activities and more, see this post.

 For places to eat, Del Giornos are widely recommended.
 I had a great smashed avo there for breakfast.
 They also do a range of Italian and general food for meals throughout the day.
 The Marina Hotel was also quite decent for dinner.
+I also recommend l’Anse, a French bistro.
+When I tried them they were located in Tumby Bay, but have since moved into a new, larger premises in Port Lincoln.
+They will be on the lot of my list when I return.

 Where to stay – I stayed in, and recommend the Shark Apartments.
 They are located right on the Port Lincoln Marina and are great if you are doing an early morning activity from there.
 If you prefer to stay closer to the centre of town, The Port Lincoln Hotel is very popular.
 For a budget Port Lincoln option, take a look at the Port Lincoln YHA (yes they have private rooms) or for mid range, try the Hilton Motel.
 There is also the Port Lincoln Caravan Park or Port Lincoln Tourist Park for caravans and camping.
 For more places to stay in Port Lincoln, click here